Pylons/pyramid/docs/tutorials/wiki2/basiclayout.rst

     :lineno-match:
     :language: py

-Next include the the package ``models`` using a dotted Python path.
+Next include the package ``models`` using a dotted Python path.
 The exact setup of the models will be covered later.

 .. literalinclude:: src/basiclayout/tutorial/__init__.py